hwrightson/hwrightson/README.md

 - Explored innovative AI solutions at the [Anthropic London Hackathon](https://aifringe.org/events/anthropic-hackathon-london), toying with the context window of Claude 2 in an attempt to revolutionise NHS practices.

 ---

-**Let's Connect!** If you're interested in Data Science, AI, ML, or just want to chat, feel free to reach out.
-I'm always open to discussing new projects, opportunities, or collaborations.